-Note: You and your family can apply for 'settled status UK EU citizens' to continue living in the UK beyond June 2021.
-The scheme opens in full from March 2019.
+Note: You and your family can apply to the EU Settlement Scheme to continue living in the UK beyond June 2021.

 If you are living in any of the countries with a social security agreement you may be able to get Child Benefit payments:

 Note: The Child Benefit Office will help you make a claim.
 Child Benefit if you move to the UK - Find out if you and your children qualify for benefits and which overseas countries have an agreement with the UK.